 Pros

 Salesforce is one of the most well-known vendors in the CRM market.
-It's extremely customizable and the core CRM offering (Sales Cloud) can be integrated with modules for marketing, customer service, commerce, analytics, and more.
-Additionally, the Einstein AI add-on helps automated workflows by applying artificial intelligence to lead scoring, forecasting, and customer interactions.
-This makes users more productive and moves leads through the sales funnel more efficiently.
-Salesforce is a gold-standard CRM product with a wide range of intuitive features for contact and lead management, pipeline management, reporting, and virtually anything else a sales team would need to close deals.
+It’s extremely customizable and the core CRM offering (Sales Cloud) can be integrated with modules for marketing, customer service, commerce, analytics, and more.
+Additionally, Salesforce’s Einstein AI add-on helps with workflow automations by applying artificial intelligence to lead scoring, forecasting, and customer interactions.
+This helps make users more productive and moves leads through the sales funnel more efficiently.
+Salesforce is a gold-standard CRM app with a wide range of intuitive features for lead and contact management, pipeline management, reporting, and virtually anything else a sales team would need to close deals.

 Cons

 Although Salesforce offers a wide variety of powerful tools, it comes at the expense of cost and usability.
 Salesforce is one of the more expensive CRM tools available and many organizations have dedicated staff to manage workflows and reporting.
-It can take a long time to navigate the ins and outs of the platform, so there is a considerable learning curve that comes with Salesforce.
-This may not be possible for some small businesses, so a less expensive and more user-friendly alternative might be a better fit in these circumstances.
+It can take a long time to navigate the ins and outs of the platform, so there is a considerable learning curve that comes with Salesforce, making it less viable as a CRM for small business.
+Therefore, a less expensive and more user-friendly alternative, one that is considered more of a small business CRM, to Salesforce might be a better fit in these circumstances.

 5/5 stars